jswidler/lockgit/README.md

 brew install jswidler/tap/lockgit
 ```

 You can also easily build from source with `go get github.com/jswidler/lockgit`.
+Note that bash and zsh completion are only installed for you if you use brew, so that is the preferred method.

 ### List of commands